BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.1.6.7 - 16.
+April 2018
+* Added a display none important as css to the id bf_honeypot.
+The bf_honeypot form element does have a style attribute display: none but for some reason some customer reported in the support that the field was visible.
+* Fixed an issue in the shortcode.
+The author id attribute did not have any effect.
+* Added compatibility for public post lists so they can be used in other extension like BuddyForms Ultimate Member

 = 2.1.6.6 - 3.
 March 2018
 * Added a default error message to the error handling just in case we have a error but no message